General Information About Committee Service

-3. Accept and complete special assignments as required.
-These assignments may be delegated by the committee chair or president.
+- Accept and complete special assignments as required.
+The committee chair or president may delegate these assignments.

-5. Work with staff as a team to ensure that the committee develops programs, products, and services that help association members do their jobs better.
+- Work with staff as a team to ensure that the committee develops programs, products, and services that help Association members do their jobs better.

-1. The primary purpose of a committee is to make recommendations to the Board of Directors on programs, products and services.
+- The primary purpose of a committee is to make recommendations to the Board of Directors on programs, products, and services.

-3. A committee may not make decisions impacting the association's budget.
+- A committee may not make decisions affecting the Association’s budget.
 All such actions are to be referred to the Board of Directors for consideration.

-4. A committee does not exercise authority over staff, but works in partnership with them.
+- A committee does not exercise authority over staff but works in partnership with them.